The Enchanted Well

-The Enchanted Well (Le Puits fantastique) is a 1903 French short silent film directed by Georges Méliès.
+The Enchanted Well (Le Puits fantastique) is a 1903 French silent trick film directed by Georges Méliès.
+It is a horror film about a witch and her spell on a town's well.

 Plot

 A witch is denied a handout and casts a spell on the town's well.

 Themes

 The film is a comic take on traditional fairy tales, in which a well is often characterized not only as a village's central gathering place but also as a place for magical testing of characters' goodness (for example, many versions of "The Frog Prince" and "Mother Hulda" use wells this way).
 More specifically, the film plays with the traditional fairy tale concept of a magical woman, disguised as a beggar at a well, testing the generosity of passersby and rewarding those who pass the test.
 In Méliès's version of the story, however, the human characters get no magical reward; rather, the witch is sympathetic rather than wicked, and her farcical punishment of the greedy landowner is designed to be read as fully justified.
 Méliès returned to a similar theme in his film The Cook in Trouble (1904), in which a mistreated magical woman enchants a stove with similarly chaotic results.